Board of Directors

 Dan was born in Washington but grew up in rural Iowa.
 He was blessed to grow up in a Christian home where his early life revolved around small-town community life, church, school, and farming.
 Dan attended Central College in Pella, Iowa and there earned a B.A. in music and later became a part of a Christian music organization called The Continental Singers.
 He spent almost five years touring with this group, first as a vocalist and later as a tour director.
 The tours led him overseas where he met many missionaries and began to feel that God was asking him to consider missions.

-In addition to being a pilot/mechanic, Dan has served as an instructor pilot, program manager, and regional director during their time with MAF.
-They have three grown children, and just welcomed their first grandchild into the family.
+In addition to being a pilot/mechanic, Dan has served as an instructor pilot, program manager, regional director, and lately as COO during their time with MAF.
+They have three grown children, and just welcomed their second grandchild into the family.

 Matt Cox, Board Member